CDRT/docs/bios/settings/thinkpad/keyboardmouse.md

 </details>

 <details><summary>Fn and Ctrl Key swap</summary>

-One of 2 possible states:
+Options:

-1.	**Off** - Fn key and Ctrl key behaviour is as printed on the keyboard.
+1.	**Off** - Fn key and Ctrl key behavior is as printed on the keyboard.
 Default.
 2. On - Fn key works as Ctrl key.
 Ctrl key works as Fn key.
 Note.
 Bottom-Left key will wake the system from sleep state.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |